 NOTE—In other words, the backoff is a continuation of the TXOP, not the start of a new TXOP.

 If the backoff procedure is invoked for reason a) above, the value of CW[AC] shall be left unchanged.
-If the backoff procedure is invoked because of reason b) above and the AC is the primary AC in an MU transmission or the only AC in an SU transmission, the value of CW[AC] shall be reset to CWmin[AC].
-If the backoffprocedure is invoked because of reason b) above and the AC is a secondary AC in an MU transmission, the value of CW[AC] shall be kept unchanged.
+If the backoff procedure is invoked because of reason b) above, the value of CW[AC] shall be reset to CWmin[AC].

+NOTE—If condition b) or c) occurs for a secondary AC, the backoff for the associated EDCAF continues without change to the backoff counter or to the value of CW[AC].